 |Dessert||Candy||Artisan Boule (choice of cheese/spread)|

-Bring everyone together for a party of music.
-For those musically adept, bring musical instruments and have a Christmas music jam session.
+Bring everyone together for a music party.
+Musically adept can bring instruments for a Christmas music jam session.
 Provide guests with Christmas sheet music and plenty of food and drink.
-Those who don't play an instrument can be part of the chorus.
-For added fun, those who don't play musical instruments, pass out percussion instruments so they can join in making music.
+Those not playing an instrument are the chorus.
+Those not playing musical instruments can play a percussion instrument.
 Once the evening gets going, and if the crowd is right, you can even throw in a few dirty Christmas carols for fun.

 Just for Families

-Families participate in this age-old tradition of decorating a Christmas trim, only everyone gets to do this at each other's homes.
+Families participate in this age-old tradition of decorating a Christmas tree, moving from one home to the next.
 Set up a group of families to participate.
-Make sure that each family has already put the lights on the tree if it doesn't have them already.
-That way only ornaments need to be added.
-Each host will offer a holiday snack and beverage, and families bring a set of cheap ornaments to put on the tree in each home.
-Once all the trees are decorated, take a picture of all of Santa's helpers and send one to each family.
-The last house in the progression will host a Christmas movie for everyone to enjoy.
+The lights must already be on the tree, so only your ornaments are added.
+Each host provides a holiday snack and beverage.
+Gather around each tree for a group photo and email to each family.
+The last house in the progression will host a Christmas movie and refreshments for everyone to enjoy.

 Find the Santa